TheAllenChoi/energy_shenanigans/README.md

-Supporting functions to clean/get data is in data_collecting folder Full data used is on [Kaggle](https://www.kaggle.com/datasets/allenychoi/energy-market-data)
+Supporting functions to clean/get data is in data_collecting folder <br>
+Full data used is on [Kaggle](https://www.kaggle.com/datasets/allenychoi/energy-market-data)

 Data: